BenHadmanNuclera/nuclera-sales-marketing-knowledgebase/docs/intro.md

 # Intro to Knowledgebase

-This internal knowledgebase is the hub of all Sales and Marketing processes, business software walkthroughs and and other pertinent documentation.
+This internal knowledgebase is the hub of all Sales and Marketing processes, business software walkthroughs and other pertinent documentation.

-## Example Walkthrough (slido/dubble)
+## Example Walkthrough

 ### Create a Lead